 Lidar Scan API

 In this reference document, we explain a core concept in both C++ and Python, and will often link function names in the order (C++ class/function, Python class/function).
-For langauge-specific usage and running example code, please see the Python LidarScan examples or the C++ LidarScan examples.
+For language-specific usage and running example code, please see the Python LidarScan examples or the C++ LidarScan examples.

 The LidarScan class (ouster::LidarScan, LidarScan) batches lidar packets by full rotations into accessible fields of the appropriate type.
 The LidarScan also allows for easy projection of the batched data into Cartesian coordinates, producing point clouds.